cornellev/Local_and_Global_Planning/local_sim/README.md

 path.py/obstacle.py
  - working, correctly avoids obstacles (circles)
- - model isn't ackermann (model is separated into component accelerations and velocities).
-Is this close enough?
+ - model isn't ackermann yet

 wheel_model.py
  - questionable model that approximates a wheel that you can turn and drive by accelerating